jen-k/2018-Python-Training/Roles-and-Expectations.md

 ### Communication and Meetings
 - Remember that it is your responsibility to keep the lines of communication open and resolve any problems that arise.
 - Code reviews, demos, and other meetings should not be scheduled before 8:30 am, at 1:00 pm, or after 4:30 pm if at all possible.
 This is just a courtesy to the participants.
-- Your manager and mentor should be invited to all your code reviews.
-Make sure that you do not schedule a conflict on his or her calendar.
+- Your manager, trainer, and mentor should be invited to your code reviews.
+Make sure that you do not schedule a conflict on anyone's calendar.
 You may ask if something can be rescheduled.
 - Be respectful of your colleagues' time.
 Proofread and test your work before having your anyone review it.

 ## Tips on how to be successful
 **Ask questions!** [Don't get stuck](https://codewithoutrules.com/2016/12/08/how-not-to-get-stuck/).
-When you run in to a problem that Google can't solve, consult your peers, then Matt, then your mentor in that order.
+When you run in to a problem that Google can't solve, consult your peers, then your trainer, then your mentor in that order.

 **Help each other!** The goal is for all of you to successfully complete this training.
 There is no benefit to finishing early.
 It is more important that everyone work together to achieve the common goal.